-The solution was to analogue-multiplex all three buttons onto a single input signal to the microcontroller, which is one of the Analogue to Digital Converter (ADC) channels.
-No microcontroller internal pull-up is used because I need to have precise control over the voltage levels.
 The input signal is pulled low by a 10K resistor R46.
 One side of all three buttons is connected to the I/O pin.
-The other sides of the buttons are connected to 5V via different resistors: 3.3K (R44) for the left button, 1K (R45) for the right button, and direct connection for the centre button.
+The other sides of the buttons are connected to 5V via different resistors: 3.3K (R44) for the left ("Select") button, 1K (R45) for the right ("Exit") button, and direct connection for the centre ("Rotary") button.
 When one of the buttons is pressed, the resistors form a potential divider that sets the voltage to the microcontroller depending on which button is pressed.
 Some calculation results in the following table of voltages depending on which button is pressed:

 Button pressed Voltage

 None 0.00V

-Left 3.76V
+"Select" 3.76V

-Centre 5.00V
+"Rotary" 5.00V

-4.55V
+"Exit" 4.55V